Lean-For-Future/.github/profile/README.md

 Minimalist Valentine's Day Nails are redefining the way we celebrate romance through subtle yet striking nail art.
 This comprehensive guide covers everything—from the benefits of a minimalist design and step-by-step DIY instructions to seven gorgeous design ideas that you can easily recreate at home.
 Whether you’re a nail art novice or a seasoned pro, this guide is packed with valuable tips and tricks to help you achieve a chic, long-lasting manicure that’s sure to impress.

-*Read more on our main article at [EveryGyaan Investopedia](https://everygyaan.investopedia.co.in) – this guide is designed to offer even more in-depth insights and actionable advice to help you outrank competitors on Google for the keyword "Minimalist Valentine's Day Nails:".*
+*Read more on our main article at [EveryGyaan](https://everygyaan.investopedia.co.in) – this guide is designed to offer even more in-depth insights and actionable advice to help you outrank competitors on Google for the keyword "Minimalist Valentine's Day Nails:".*